percona/pmm-doc/docs/quickstart.md

 1. Download and run the PMM easy installation script from [github](https://github.com/percona/pmm/blob/main/get-pmm.sh).

+    ```txt
+    !!! note alert alert-primary ""
         This script does the following:

         - Installs Docker if it is not installed on your system.
         - Stops and renames any currently running PMM Server Docker container from `pmm-server` to `pmm-server-{timestamp}`.
 This old pmm-server container is not a recoverable backup.
         - Pulls and runs the latest PMM Server Docker image.
         - Can run in `Interactive` mode to change the default settings:

     ```sh
     curl -fsSLO https://www.percona.com/get/pmm (or wget https://www.percona.com/get/pmm)